-The next exercise is a sequence in the scale of A natural minor but moves across the guitar neck, rather than across the strings.
+The next exercise is an A minor scale sequence that moves across the guitar neck rather than across the strings.

-Thus, to play the notes over which “PS” is indicated you have to shift your entire hand and put your index finger over that fret.
+To play the notes denoted by “PS,” you must shift your entire hand and place your index finger over that fret.

-This exercise will not only help you learn the technique of shifting positions but also learn scales better by seeing them from a different view, across the neck.
+This exercise will not only help you learn the technique of shifting positions but also help you learn scales better by seeing them from a different view, across the neck.

-You can apply the given sequence to different three note per string scales, and on any two adjacent strings.
+You can apply the given sequence to different three-note per-string scales and to any two adjacent strings.

 In this lesson I show you how to use the palm-muted drone to generate your own guitar riffs.

-String bending and vibrato; two of the most expressive guitar techniques you can use.
+String bending and vibrato are two of the most expressive guitar techniques you can use.

 The following are some suggestions on how to approach both: